Home > Research & expertise > Research groups > Weinkove Laboratory

 Weinkove Laboratory

-The Weinkove Lab works on chimeric antigen receptor (CAR) T-cell cancer therapies.
+The Weinkove Lab develops chimeric antigen receptor (CAR) T-cell therapies for cancer.
 CAR T-cell therapy involves the genetic redirection of a patient’s own T-cells to recognise and destroy cancer cells.

-The lab led New Zealand’s first CAR T-cell clinical trial, ENABLE-1, a first-in-human study of a new 3rd generation CAR T-cell product that incorporates a novel co-stimulatory domain based on TLR2, in collaboration with Wellington Zhaotai Therapies Limited.
-In conjunction with manufacturing partner BioOra, the Weinkove group automated CAR T-cell manufacturing, and initiated a second, larger phase 2 trial (ENABLE-2), which is currently enrolling in Wellington, Auckland and Christchurch.
+The lab led New Zealand’s first CAR T-cell clinical trial, ENABLE-1, a first-in-human study of a new 3rd generation CAR T-cell therapy that incorporates a unique TLR2-based co-stimulatory domain, in collaboration with WZTL.
+In conjunction with manufacturing partner BioOra, the Weinkove group subsequently automated CAR T-cell manufacturing, and initiated a second, larger phase 2 trial (ENABLE-2), which is currently enrolling lymphoma patients in Auckland, Wellington and Christchurch.

-The ENABLE-2 trial aims to assess the effectiveness and safety of this new CAR T-cell therapy with a view to future registration for standard of care clinical use.
-By establishing clinical pathways and experience in the delivery of CAR T-cells for New Zealand patients, the Weinkove Lab is helping lay the groundwork for other innovative trials and treatments.
+The ENABLE-2 trial is evaluating the effectiveness and safety of this new CAR T-cell therapy with a view to future registration for standard clinical use.
+By establishing clinical pathways and building national expertise in CAR T-cell delivery, the Weinkove Lab is helping lay the foundation for other innovative trials and treatments in New Zealand.

 Research areas